 In 1992, the Journey into Imagination pavilion was completely overhauled.
 The ride was redone and ImageWorks was moved downstairs and re-named to the What If Labs?
 The second floor of the Imagination Pavilion was closed to the public and for years, it was unclear on what had happened to the rainbow tunnel and the rest of the original ImageWorks area.

-In this video from 2011 – almost 20 years after the area was permanently closed – you can see that the rainbow tunnel was actually still fully intact, abandoned as a remnant of what once was.
+In this video from 2014 – more than 20 years after the area was permanently closed – you can see that the rainbow tunnel was actually still fully intact, abandoned as a remnant of what once was.
 NOTE: We do not condone sneaking into off-limit areas and have never done so ourselves.
 However, this is a pretty cool video that showcases a lot of what was left of ImageWorks!
-(Skip to 2:05):
+(Skip to 0:41):

 In this photo, you can clearly see that the full rainbow tunnel remained intact.
 The lights on the signs continued to light up, along with a few lonely red rings.
 However, the area is littered with random chairs, lights, and even a ladder, as opposed to children and families enjoying ImageWorks.